LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Some drugs may increase or decrease reticulocyte counts.

-A reticulocyte test is used to determine the number and/or percentage of reticulocytes in the blood to help evaluate conditions that affect red blood cells (RBCs), such as anemia or bone marrow disorders.
+A reticulocyte count is used to determine the number and/or percentage of reticulocytes in the blood to help evaluate conditions that affect red blood cells (RBCs), such as anemia or bone marrow disorders.
 Reticulocytes are newly produced, relatively immature red blood cells.
 They form and mature in the bone marrow before being released into the blood.

-The reticulocyte test may be used:
+The reticulocyte count may be used:

 Most often, a reticulocyte count is performed with an automated instrument (hematology analyzer) and can be done simultaneously with a CBC, which includes an RBC count, hemoglobin and hematocrit.
 Either an absolute number of reticulocytes and/or a percentage of reticulocytes can be reported.
-For a percentage, the number of reticulocytes is compared to the total number of RBCs:
+For a percentage, the number of reticulocytes counted manually is compared to the total number of RBCs:

 A reticulocyte count may be ordered when:

-Results must be interpreted carefully and in conjunction with results of other tests, such as a red blood cell (RBC) count, hemoglobin (Hb), hematocrit (Hct), or full CBC.
+Results must be interpreted carefully and along with results of other tests, such as a red blood cell (RBC) count, hemoglobin (Hb), hematocrit (Hct), or full CBC.
 In general, the reticulocyte count (absolute number or percentage) is a reflection of recent bone marrow activity.
 Results may indicate whether a disease or condition is present that is generating an increased demand for new RBCs and whether the bone marrow is able to respond to the extra requirement.
 Occasionally, results may indicate overproduction of RBCs.

 When anemia is present (i.e., low RBCs, low hemoglobin, low hematocrit) and the bone marrow is responding appropriately to the demand for increased numbers of RBCs, then the bone marrow will produce more and allow for the early release of more immature RBCs, increasing the number of reticulocytes in the blood.